HiveMQ Installation on Cloud Service Providers

 VM Size *

-Select the size of virtual machine you want to deploy.
+Select the size of the virtual machine you want to deploy.
 The default VM size is Standard_F4s_v2.

 HiveMQ Version

 Enter the version of HiveMQ you want to deploy.
-The default version is 4.6.0.
+The version defaults to the latest HiveMQ Platform release.

 Number of Instances

-Enter the number of virtual machine you want to deploy in the cluster.
+Enter the number of virtual machines you want to deploy in the cluster.
 The default value is 2.

 • To save your changes and open a validation window, select Review + Create: